cscsCSCScscs/pyodbc/Connecting-to-SQL-Server-from-Mac-OSX.md

 The following instructions assume you already have a SQL Server database running somewhere that your Mac has network access to.
+Just FYI, Microsoft's instructions for installing the latest drivers are [here](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server).

 #### Install FreeTDS and unixODBC